MicrosoftDocs/IntuneDocs.pl-pl/intune/device-compliance-get-started.md

 Remember that you need to implement conditional access policies in addition to compliance policies in order for access to company resources to be blocked.--->

 ## <a name="prerequisites"></a>Wymagania wstępne

-Do korzystania z zasad zgodności urządzeń są wymagane następujące elementy:
+Aby korzystać z zasad zgodności urządzeń, upewnij się, że spełniono następujące warunki:

 - Użyj następujących subskrypcji: